-This waiver is in place to grant an Institutional Tuition Waiver to any student who does not receive financial assistance and who is an enrolled member/descendent of a federally recognized Indian Tribe as evidenced by an official Certificate of Indian Blood quantum.
+This waiver is in place to grant an Institutional Tuition Waiver to any student who does not receive financial assistance sufficient to cover the cost of tuition and who is an enrolled member/descendent of a federally recognized Indian Tribe as evidenced by an official Certificate of Indian Blood quantum.

 Note: If a student does not apply for any financial aid, they will not qualify for the Financial Hardship Tuition Waiver.